-At $88,240, the median annual wage for computing and IT jobs is more than double the pay for all U.S. occupations ($39,810).
+At $91,250, the median annual wage for IT jobs is more than double the pay for all U.S. occupations which is currently $41,950.
 Information technology is also one of the rare sectors where salaries rise every year.
 Additionally, the tech unemployment rate is typically half that of all other fields.
-In light of recent events concerning COVID-19, the current 2.8% unemployment rate for IT pros is far below the 6.1% national average for all occupations.
+In light of recent events concerning COVID-19, the current 2.2% unemployment rate for IT pros is far below the 4.8% national average for all occupations.

 Chart your earning potential in a range of IT job markets with continually updated wage data, apply to info tech jobs, and find computer training and degree programs to maximize your salary.
-Use these pages to research salaries for the hottest IT career paths and compare earnings by location, experience, skill set, and certifications held.
+Use these pages to research salaries for the hottest IT career paths and compare earnings by location, experience, skill set, certifications held and more.

-These unemployment rates were last updated in May 2021, during the Coronavirus pandemic and its devastating economic impact.
-As expected, the tech sector is less affected by the massive spike in unemployment as many IT careers are better suited to the increasingly remote workforce.
-We will continue to update this page as the U.S. Labor Department and other sources release new figures and the economy continues to reopen and adjust.
+These unemployment rates are based on data from September 2021, during the Coronavirus pandemic and its devastating economic impact.
+As expected, the tech sector is less affected by the massive spike in unemployment, as IT careers are typically better suited to remote work.
+We will continue to update this page as the Dept. of Labor releases new figures and the economy continues to reopen.

 Source: U.S. Bureau of Labor Statistics

 Source: 2020 IT Skills & Salary Report by Global Knowledge